digital-asset/daml/docs/source/deploying-daml/fabric-deployment.rst

 Alright our backend is all up and running.
 Now let's start up our UI

-7. Set `REACT_APP_LEDGER_ID=fabric-ledger` so our UI knows the id of the ledger to use
+7. Set :code:`REACT_APP_LEDGER_ID=fabric-ledger` so our UI knows the id of the ledger to use
 8. Start the ui by running :code:`yarn start` from the :code:`my-app/ui` directory
 9. The UI should start up a browser window by itself once ready, if it doesn’t go to `<http://localhost:3000/>`__
-	a.

 	It may take a few moments for the website to load as yarn starts the server before the UI is built

 10. Login as :code:`Alice`, :code:`Bob`, or :code:`Charlie` and try out :code:`create-daml-app`
-	a.

 	Due to some initialization steps the first time you login may take a few seconds, this delay is not present on subsequent logins.

 Congratulations, you’ve successfully deployed your first DAML app to a live Fabric ledger!